DandaraEmiliano/simples-profile-page/README.md

-# Welcome to my Portfolio
+# 🌟 Welcome to My Portfolio

-**Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
+This is my personal portfolio built to showcase my projects, resume, and professional links.
+It uses a modern and minimalist design to provide a clean and efficient user experience.

+# 🚀 Technologies Used

+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS

+# 💻 Running the Project Locally

+You can clone this repository and run the project locally using your preferred IDE.

+Requirements

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+- Node.js & npm - Install with nvm

 Follow these steps: